Call Us

 Remember what you have

 “Write a gratitude list; what have you been thankful for this year – friends, family, health, having a home to live in?
 Try to shift the focus of your attention, and keep a daily gratitude list over the festive season.
 Before you go to bed, write down five things you’re grateful for, or are happy about, and reflect upon them again when you wake up.
 Be kind to yourself.
-It is likely that this won’t be the Christmas that you hoped for, but at the same time it can make us grateful for what we actually have.
+It's likely that this won’t be the Christmas you hoped for, but at the same time, it can make us grateful for what we actually have.
 The quickest cure to the holiday blues is putting things in perspective; counting your blessings and being grateful for what you have.
-Actively expressing your thanks to loved ones over the holiday, writing a list just for yourself or simply giving a compliment has a way of lifting others’ spirits and your own.
+Actively expressing your thanks to loved ones over the holiday, writing a list just for yourself or simply giving a compliment has a way of lifting others’ spirits and your own."

 Know your triggers

-“For those with addictions, we urge them to avoid H.A.L.T (Hungry, Angry, Lonely, Tired), says Pamela.
+“For people with addictions, we urge them to avoid HALT (Hungry, Angry, Lonely, Tired), says Pamela.
 “If you’re hungry, get something to eat.
 If you’re angry, reach out and talk to someone about it.
 If you’re lonely, go to a virtual meeting or call a peer.
 If you’re tired, prioritise a good night’s sleep.
 Make sure to concentrate on your overall health.
 By eating properly, getting enough sleep and making time to take care of yourself, you can keep your body and your mind healthy.
 Make self-care your Christmas gift to yourself.

-“Attend virtual 12-step fellowship meetings if you are struggling with addiction.
+“Attend virtual 12-step fellowship meetings if you're struggling with addiction.
 Meetings are quite different this year – on Zoom or remotely as a result of COVID.
 While this may be difficult for you, try and use it to your advantage this holiday season.
-Meetings being on Zoom means that there’s almost always a meeting happening somewhere that you can join.
+Meetings being on Zoom means there’s almost always a meeting happening somewhere that you can join.
 Make a list of meetings you plan to attend virtually and stick to it, but always have extras you can join if you’re struggling.
 Most importantly, stay in the moment and live one day at a time.
-Don’t worry about what has happened or what could happen; enjoy each day this festive season and remember that the best gift you could give anyone who loves you this Christmas is you spending the festive period clean and sober.
+Don’t worry about what's happened or what could happen; enjoy each day this festive season and remember that the best gift you could give anyone who loves you this Christmas is you spending the festive period clean and sober.
 Remember the positives of staying sober this year; no hangovers, no regrets and a lot of money saved.”

-Narcotics Anonymous: 03000 999 1212
+Narcotics Anonymous (NA): 03000 999 1212

-Alcoholics Anonymous: 0845 7697 555
+Alcoholics Anonymous (AA): 0845 7697 555

-Cocaine Anonymous: 0800 612 0225
+Cocaine Anonymous (CA): 0800 612 0225

 Gamcare Helpline: 0808 0820 133